Evo Morales: Personality and personal life

 Morales is ethnically Aymara, and has been widely described as Bolivia's first democratically elected president from the indigenous majority.
-Although Morales has sometimes been described as the first indigenous president to be democratically elected in Latin America, Benito Juárez, a Mexican of the Zapotec ethnic group, was elected President of Mexico in 1858.
+Although Morales has sometimes been described as the first indigenous president to be democratically elected in the Americas, Benito Juárez, a Mexican of the Zapotec ethnic group, was elected President of Mexico in 1858.
 Biographer Martín Sivak described Morales as "incorruptible, charismatic, and combative", also noting that he had a "friendly style" and could develop a good rapport with journalists and photographers, in part because he could "articulate his opinions with simplicity".
 He also placed a great emphasis on trust, and relied on his intuition, sometimes acting on what he considered omens in his dreams.
 Harten said that Morales "can be a forceful leader, one who instills great respect and, sometimes, a reluctance in others to contradict him, but he has also learnt to listen and learn from other people."
-Farthing and Kohl characterized Morales as a "charismatic populist" of a kind common in Latin American history, who prioritized "a direct relationship" between the population and the leader.
+Farthing and Kohl characterized Morales as a "charismatic populist" of a kind common in South American history, who prioritized "a direct relationship" between the population and the leader.

 Morales is not married and upon becoming president selected his older sister, Esther Morales Ayma, to adopt the role of First Lady of Bolivia.
 He has two children from different mothers.
-They are his daughter Eva Liz Morales Alvarado and son Álvaro Morales Paredes.
-Politician Juan del Granado is Eva Liz's godfather.
+They are his daughter Evaliz Morales Alvarado and son Álvaro Morales Paredes.
+Politician Juan del Granado is Evaliz's godfather.
 His children left Bolivia and traveled to Buenos Aires in late November 2019.
 Esther Morales died on 16 August 2020, after contracting COVID-19.